Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

-Perhaps you allowed people to walk all over you just as they would walk on a doormat when going into someone's house.
+Perhaps you allowed people to walk all over you in the past just as they would walk on a doormat when going into someone's house.

 You might have allowed others to treat you like a doormat because you wanted to avoid confrontation.
-However, you lost respect.
-Actually, standing up for what you believe is quite empowering and brings along respect and a lot of freedom.
+Find that standing up for what you believe is quite empowering and brings along respect and a lot of freedom.

-Begin to put your foot down instead of letting others put their foot down on you.
-Demand respect instead of letting people walk all over you.
+Demand respect and put your foot down instead of letting others put their foot down on you.
 Put out a mat that says, "You Are Not Welcome to Walk All Over Me."

 Give Up Toxic Relationships

 A toxic relationship is defined as one in which one or both persons feel manipulated or controlled.
 The person might be constantly put down and treated like a nobody, especially in public.
 The controlling person will often try to get a one up on the person who is being manipulated.
-No matter what the person has done, the controlling person says he has done it better.
+No matter what the person has done, the controlling person says he has done it better, faster, and more effectively.